-- (1) When the student transfers before or during the school year, the receiving state school shall initially honor placement of the student in educational courses based on the student's enrollment in the sending state school, educational assessments conducted at the school in the sending state, or both, if the courses are offered.
+- (1) When the student transfers before or during the school year, the receiving state school shall initially honor placement of the student in educational courses based on the student's enrollment in the sending state school, educational assessments conducted at the school in the sending state, or both, if the courses are offered and space is available.
 Course placement includes but is not limited to honors, international baccalaureate, advanced placement, and vocational, technical, and career pathways courses.
 Continuing the student's academic program from the previous school and promoting placement in academically and career challenging courses should be paramount when considering placement.
-This does not preclude the school in the receiving state from performing subsequent evaluations to ensure appropriate placement and continued enrollment of the student in the courses. - (2) The receiving state school shall initially honor placement of the student in educational programs based on current educational assessments conducted at the school in the sending state or participation or placement in like programs in the sending state.
-Such programs include but are not limited to gifted and talented programs and English as a second language.
-This does not preclude the school in the receiving state from performing subsequent evaluations to ensure appropriate placement of the student. - (3) (a) In compliance with the federal requirements of the Individuals with Disabilities Education Act, 20 U.S.C.
-1400, et seq. the receiving state shall initially provide comparable services to a student with disabilities based on the student's current individualized education program. - (b) In compliance with the requirements of section 504 of the Rehabilitation Act, 29 U.S.C.
-794, and with Title II of the Americans with Disabilities Act, 42 U.S.C.
+This does not preclude the school in the receiving state from performing subsequent evaluations to ensure appropriate placement and continued enrollment of the student in the courses. - (2) The receiving state school shall initially honor placement of the student in educational programs based on space availability and current educational assessments conducted at the school in the sending state or participation or placement in like programs in the sending state.
+Such programs include but are not limited to gifted and talented programs.
+This does not preclude the school in the receiving state from performing subsequent evaluations to ensure appropriate placement of the student.
+This section does not require a local education agency to create programs or offer services that were not in place prior to the enrollment of the student unless the programs or services are required by federal or state law.

+- (3) (a) In compliance with the federal requirements of the Individuals with Disabilities Education Act, 20 U.S.C.
+1400, et seq., the receiving state shall initially provide comparable services to a student with disabilities based on the student's current individualized education program. - (b) In compliance with the requirements of section 504 of the Rehabilitation Act of 1973, 29 U.S.C.
+794, and with Title II of the Americans with Disabilities Act of 1990, 42 U.S.C.
 12131 through 12165, the receiving state shall make reasonable accommodations and modifications to address the needs of incoming students with disabilities, subject to an existing 504 or Title II plan, to provide the student with equal access to education.
-This does not preclude the school in the receiving state from performing subsequent evaluations to ensure appropriate placement of the student.

-(4) Local education agency administrative officials have flexibility in waiving course or program prerequisites or other preconditions for placement in courses or programs offered under the jurisdiction of the local education agency.

-(5) A student whose parent or legal guardian is an active duty member of the uniformed services, as defined by the compact, and has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat support posting must be granted additional excused absences at the discretion of the local education agency superintendent to visit with the student's parent or legal guardian relative to the leave or deployment of the parent or guardian.
+This does not preclude the school in the receiving state from performing subsequent evaluations to ensure appropriate placement of the student. - (4) Local education agency administrative officials have flexibility in waiving course or program prerequisites or other preconditions for placement in courses or programs offered under the jurisdiction of the local education agency. - (5) A student whose parent or legal guardian is an active duty member of the uniformed services, as defined by the compact, and has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat support posting must be granted additional excused absences at the discretion of the local education agency superintendent to visit with the student's parent or legal guardian relative to the leave or deployment of the parent or guardian.

-9 ARTICLE VI
+ARTICLE VI

-10 ELIGIBILITY
+ELIGIBILITY